bellstedt-lab/hsqc2struc/README.md

 - Perform peak-picking (enter "pp" in TopSpin's command line), and ensure that the sidechain NH2 groups are not (!) picked.
 Alternatively, you can collect a 1H,15N-HSQC-DEPT spectrum and phase the spectrum so that the NH2 groups have negative intensities (which are then ignored by the predictor).
 - Type "xpy3 ssp" in the TopSpin command line.
 After a few seconds, a new pop-up window should appear with the predicted secondary structure composition in percent.
 - If you also want to include the SHAP plots, type "xpy3 ssp shap".

+## Deinstallation
+1. Delete the conda environment with `conda remove --name hsqc2struc --all`
+2. Delete the hsqc2struc folder from the topspin subdirectory ( `rm -Rf /opt/topspin4.X.Y/python/examples/hsqc2struc` )
+3. Remove the symbolic link created in the example directory with `rm /opt/topspin4.X.Y/python/examples/ssp.py`

 ## More information about the contributing research group
 [![GitHub Logo](https://www.bellstedt-lab.ch/images/logo_blab_400px.png)](https://www.bellstedt-lab.ch)